 Celebrating Healthy Entertaining

-I have created Intentional Hospitality for everyone who desires to build relationships by welcoming people into their home, serving them a great meal and enjoy time spent talking and sharing life together.
+Intentional Hospitality for everyone who desires to build relationships by welcoming people into their home, serving them a great healthy meal and enjoy time spent talking and sharing life together.
 Every season of life presents wonderful opportunities to offer hospitality.
-Whether you are young and single, have a house full of children, or are empty nesters, consider opening your door and being intentional!
+Whether you are young, single, have a house full of children, or are empty nesters, consider opening your door and being intentional!

 In a world that is drifting towards superficial relationships fueled by overbooked schedules, we need to make our homes places where time slows down and real conversation happens.
 We have a perfect opportunity to love our families and our guests well by saying “come on over, let’s eat and then linger at the table.

 My intent is to help you get in your kitchen and start cooking great mostly plant-based healthy meals to serve your family and friends.

 I’m a mom to a 1/2 dozen great kids, grandma to nine sweethearts, and wife to my awesome hubby of 37 years who is also my chief guinea pig recipe taste tester.

 I’ve homeschooled my kids over the past 20+ years and it has been my desire to share with our children the joys of intentional hospitality.
 Whether it is for small casual get-togethers or big parties, our door has always been open to old friends as well as new.
 We enjoy sharing the beauty of the little details of daily life: yummy meals lovingly prepared, a table set that says come sit and let’s enjoy talking and sharing life together.